 The department was criticised for targeting certain races and for a lack of transparency.

 Vinjevold provided reporters with a detailed breakdown of why each school had been chosen and where pupils could be transferred if the process went ahead.

 About 4 000 pupils would be placed in different schools from 2013 if the proposal was approved.
-She said this did not mean provincial education minister Donald Grant had already made up his mind.

 The proposed placements were a work in progress and had been compiled to reassure parents that the department had done its research.

 Any person, community, organisation or civil movement could offer their input at public hearings to be held from August 18 to September 3.

 Grant was expected to make a final decision by the end of September.